jeetforjava/JAVA8/README.md

 # JAVA8
 first
-This is just for practice purpose first commit
+This is just for practice purpose.
+First commit